 What does propane look like?

 Although propane comes out of the tank as an odorous gas, it’s stored in liquid form and looks a lot like water.
 Propane is stored as a liquid because in its gaseous state, it would be too large to fit in a portable container.
-As the video above shows, gas propane takes up 270 times more space inside a tank than liquid propane!
+Gas propane takes up 270 times more space inside a tank than liquid propane!